safernandez666/TelegramBot/README.md

 https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```

+Or add @get_id_bot and ask!
 I hope it helps you, remember that I am not Dev.